NicholasColotouros/Adafruit-Raspberry-Pi-Python-Code/README.md

 The top line of the display shows the equation currently being entered or the result of the requested evaluation.
 The bottom line serves as a menu to select digits or operations (+, -, *, etc).

 To run, simply call sudo python RaspiCalc.py

-Alternatively, check out the demo video at the root of this repository.

 Controls
 --------